drearyJaysmabirt/Chrome-Dino-Game-Hacks/README.md

 ---

 Want the full code?
-Check it out here 👉 Arduino/chromedinogamecode.ino
+Check it out here 👉 [Arduino Code](Arduino/chromedinogamecode.ino)

 ### 🎉 Why Build This?
 Because… why not?
 It’s fun, nerdy, and an awesome way to learn hardware interfacing, automate games...